jltsiren/gbwtgraph/README.md

 * Intel macOS with GCC and Apple Clang.
 * ARM macOS with Apple Clang.

-Like GBWT, GBWTGraph takes its compiler options from SDSL.
-For this purpose, you must set `SDSL_DIR` in the makefile to your SDSL main directory.
+Before compiling, you must set `SDSL_DIR` in the makefile to your SDSL main directory.
 The default value is `../sdsl-lite`, which is usually appropriate.
 The makefile will read `$SDSL_DIR/Make.helper` to determine compilers and compiler options.

 After that, `make` will compile the library, while `install.sh` will compile and install the headers and the library to your home directory.
 Another install directory can be specified with `install.sh prefix`.